Become a Mersey Community Care Volunteer today and join a dynamic team of people dedicated to enhancing the lives of others in our community.

 Volunteers are supported from the first point of contact.

 Potential volunteers are invited to participate in an interview with the Volunteer Coordinator who will explain what positions are available and will provide additional information about the organisation.

 All new volunteers are required to obtain a National Police Check and Working with Vulnerable Persons Card.

-Each month the organisation conducts a full day Induction Program for volunteers.
+Each month the organisation conducts a full day Induction Program for new volunteers.

 Participants are provided with a comprehensive overview of each service and information about the rights and responsibilities of volunteers.

 The Induction Program is conducted at Mersey Community Care.